ianstormtaylor/to-camel-case/Readme.md

 # to-camel-case

-  Convert a non-camel-case string to a camel-case string.
+  Convert a string to a camel case.

 ## Installation